learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 Now imagine you're tasked with the challenge of building such application.

-**You're building a store where users can buy their favorite items.**
+**You're building a store where users can buy their favourite items.**

-You need a microservice to render the web pages and serving the static assets.
+You build a microservice to render the web pages and serving the static assets.

-You also need a backend REST API to process the incoming requests.
+You also build a backend REST API to process the incoming requests.

 You want the two components to be separated because with the same REST API you could serve the website and mobile apps.